jimthompson5802/spark_helper/docs/modules.md

 Creates a SparkSession based on configuration from either a YAML file or a configuration dictionary.

 **Parameters:**
-- `config` (Union[str, Dict[str, Any]]): Path to the YAML configuration file or a dictionary of configuration parameters
+- `config` (Union[str, Dict[str, Any]]):
+  - If a string: Path to the YAML configuration file
+  - If a dictionary: Configuration parameters (must include "type" key specifying which template to use)

 **Returns:**
 - `SparkSession`: Configured Spark session

 **Raises:**
-- `FileNotFoundError`: If a config file path is provided but doesn't exist
+- `FileNotFoundError`: If the configuration file or template resource doesn't exist
-- `ValueError`: If a config file path is provided but the file is invalid
+- `ValueError`: If the YAML configuration cannot be parsed or if the required "type" key is missing from the dictionary
 - `TypeError`: If the config is neither a string nor a dictionary

 **Examples:**